HL7NZ/nhi/input/pagecontent/OnboardingAndComplianceTesting.md

 Gender: Female </td>
 <td>Input: Above criteria can be entered <br />
 Output: The application can manage a patient record that has attribute values which are the maximum allowed field length in some fields <br />
-The patient has the following fields fully populated in the test record (field lengths in parentheses):
+The patient has the following fields fully populated in the test record (field lengths in parentheses): <br />
 <li>Given name (50)</li>
 <li>Other Given Name(s) (100)</li>
 <li>Surname (100)</li>